Local times for systems of non-linear stochastic heat equations: Introduction and main results

 One of the main technical efforts in this paper is to estimate $\E[|H^{\beta}_{\pi_n}(Z\,,\,1)|]$.

 The rest of the paper is arranged as follows.
-In the second section, we give some preliminary results on local times, Malliavin calculus, and the stochastic heat equation.
-The third section is devoted to the proof of Theorem \ref{estimation density}.
-In the fourth section, we obtain the proof of Theorem \ref{local time SHE}.
+In the second section, we give some preliminary results on local times, classical Malliavin calculus, and the stochastic heat equation.
+The third section is devoted to introducing some new tools in the Malliavin calculus that we will use in the fourth and fifth section in order to prove respectively Theorem \ref{estimation density} and Theorem \ref{local time SHE}.

 Finally, we mention that constants in our proofs may change from line to line.